 Based on the assumption that Network Rail pays the rebate to operators, this option would prevent Network Rail from fully recovering its costs directly incurred from operators.
-However, DfT has stated that capping is consistent with the assumptions made in the Statement of

-Funds Available (SOFA) and therefore we assume there to be no material impact on recovery of efficient costs.
+However, DfT has stated that capping is consistent with the assumptions made in the SoFA and therefore we assume there to be no material impact on recovery of efficient costs.